 To disseminate their findings further, Hayley Bennett and Richard Brunner are producing a journal article based on their research into the relational and political aspects of the CAR work.

 They are developing the concept of a ‘buffer zone’ to conceptualise the work that takes place to create and sustain relationships – beyond gatekeeping interactions – to undertake collaborative inquiry work.

-They will be presenting on this idea to academic researchers at the University of Glasgow Sociology Seminar Series on 10 January 2018.
+They also presented on this idea to academic researchers at the University of Glasgow Sociology Seminar Series on 10 January 2018.